 Well, it used to be datacorpsonline.com and somebody else had data core and they went out of business and I was monitoring it.
 I pounced on it.
 It cost me more than a domain should cost but it was advantageous for us to get it so so we got that was my birthday present actually, one year is fine.
 Very nice.

 Angel, thank you so much for joining us.

 Thanks, Josh.
 I appreciate it.
 Thanks for the opportunity.

-Thanks for listening to the thoughtful entrepreneur.
-If you are a thoughtful entrepreneur or business professional who would like to be a media celebrity and be on our show.
-Please visit UpMyInfluence.com slash guest.
-And while you're at it, take our free quiz and learn your authority score that's available for you right now at up my influence com slash quiz.
+Thanks for listening to The Thoughtful Entrepreneur.
+If you are a thoughtful entrepreneur or business professional who would like to be a media celebrity and be on our show please visit UpMyInfluence.com slash guest.
+And while you're at it, take our free quiz and learn your authority score that's available for you right now at up my influence dot com slash quiz.
 And please do us a favor.
-If you liked the guests that was just interviewed, Would you share this episode on social media?
+If you liked the guests that was just interviewed, would you share this episode on social media?
 Also your podcast player right now please give us a thumbs up or a rating and review.
 We promise to read it all and take action.
 So we believe that every person has a message that can positively impact the world.
 Your feedback helps us fulfill our mission to help create more media celebrities.
 Make sure to hit subscribe, binge listen to our previous episodes.
 And we'll send you the next episode three times a week automatically five to 15 minutes exactly what you need to inspire yourself just a little bit more, learn from others and grow.
-With that.
-Thanks for listening and thank you for being a part of the thoughtful entrepreneur revolution.
+With that, thanks for listening and thank you for being a part of The Thoughtful Entrepreneur revolution.